 Facial Plastic Surgeon Dr. Thomas Buonassisi is an expert in cosmetic blepharoplasty.
 He begins by carefully measuring the appropriate amount of skin to remove.
 The eyelid is injected with local anesthetic so that the patient feels minimal discomfort during the surgery.
 He makes a precise incision in the eyelid, ensuring that the scar will be hidden in the natural crease of the eyelid once healed.
 He carefully removes skin and underlying fat.
 The incision is closed with fine sutures and these remain in the eyelids for one week.
 Upper Eyelid Blepharoplasty surgery typically takes from 1 – 1.5 hours, and patients can return home the same day.

 The eyes are one of the first parts of the face to show the signs of aging.
 This is due to a number of factors including, genetics, sun exposure and the natural aging process.
 As we age, we begin to notice changes that contribute to an overall tired look.
 In the upper and lower eyelids we begin to notice sagging and loose skin, and these structure begin to lose their firm texture.
 At the same time, fat deposits begin to bulge forward as we develop lax eyelid structures.
-In general, women have a hard time applying makeup like they used to, while men and women find that they look more tired than they actually feel.
+In general, women have a hard time applying makeup like they used to, while men and women find that they look more tired or unhappy than they actually feel.
 Others feel that while the rest of their face looks youthful, their puffy eyes give away their true age, or make them look older than they are.

 There will be some bruising in most cases.
-This usually lasts up to 1 week.
+This usually lasts up to one week.
 Most patients are presentable and return to work within one to two weeks.
 Although they may look bruised and swollen for a week or so after the surgery, many patients are ready to be at their desk doing computer work earlier than that.

 All surgeries result in scars.
 However, they are generally very difficult to see and appear invisible to the casual observer once they have fully healed.
 This is because the incision lines are carefully placed in the normal upper creases the eyelids.